Shankarpali Recipe (Sweet Diamond Cuts)

 You can use half whole wheat flour and half all-purpose flour as an alternative.

-Fine Semolina (Barik Sooji) – A little semolina makes it crispy.
-Make sure to use fine semolina and not the coarse one.
+Fine Semolina (Barik Sooji, Bombay Rava) – A little semolina makes it crispy.
+Make sure to use fine semolina, not coarse.

-Powdered Sugar – To make sweet shankarpali recipe, you will also need powdered sugar.
-Powder the regular granulated sugar in a blender and use it in the recipe.
+Sugar Powder – To make the sweet Shankarpali recipe, you will also need sugar powder.
+Powder the granulated sugar in a blender, then use it in the recipe.

 DO NOT use confectioner’s sugar, sometimes called powdered sugar.
 It has added cornstarch, which might change the texture of shankarpali.